dresende/node-orm2/Readme.md

 		age: 19,
 		male: false
 	}
-], function (err) {
+], function (err, items) {
-	// called only if something goes wrong when creating new instances });
+	// err - description of the error or null
+	// items - array of inserted items
+});
 ```